 - Sodium – The ACIR recommends limiting the amount of salt you eat to less than 2,400 milligrams a day.
 Salt is listed as sodium on a nutrition label.
 Eating too much sodium can cause high blood pressure and can increase your risk for stomach cancer.
 Try to stay away from foods that have more than twice the milligrams of sodium than calories per serving.
 A high sodium content compared to calorie content indicates a very processed food.

 Carbohydrates should make up 45% to 65% of your total daily calories, according to the AICR.
 Total carbohydrates are divided in to two categories on a label, dietary fiber and sugar.

-- Dietary fiber – Foods with a lot of fiber can help you feel full and satisfied.
-This can help you reduce your calorie intake and maintain a healthy weight.
-Foods with at least 3 grams of fiber are considered a good source of this important nutrient.
+- Dietary fiber – Foods with fiber can help you feel full and satisfied.
+This helps you reduce your calorie intake and maintain a healthy weight.
+Foods with at least 3 grams of fiber per serving are considered a good source of this important nutrient.

 Step 5 – Make sure you’re getting enough protein and vitamins.

 - Protein – Dairy products, meat and some plant-based foods like soy, beans, peas and lentils have protein.
 This nutrient helps build cells and tissue for healing and growth.
 We need protein in our diet for our body to function.
 Try to get your protein from plant-based sources.
 The AICR recommends limiting red meats (such as beef, pork and lamb) to no more than 18 ounces per week and avoiding processed meats.

 - Vitamins – Many nutrition labels list vitamin A, vitamin C, calcium and iron.
 Most Americans don’t get enough of these vitamins.
 Look for foods high in these nutrients.
 It’s better to get these nutrients by eating food rather than taking supplements.
 The AICR recommends against taking supplements to protect against cancer.